Strong Consistency and Rate of Convergence of Switched Least Squares System Identification for Autonomous Markov Jump Linear Systems: Proofs of the main results

-\end{theorem} The results of Theorem~\ref{thm:lai_regression} are valid as long as the covariate process $\{z_{t}\}_{t \geq 0}$ is $\mathcal{G}_{t-1}$-measurable.
-For the switched least squares system identification if we take $\mathcal{G}_{t}$ to be equal to $\mathcal{F}_{t}$ and verify conditions (C1) and (C2) in Theorem~\ref{thm:lai_regression}, then we can use Theorem~\ref{thm:lai_regression} to establish the strong consistency and rate of convergence.
+\end{theorem} Theorem~\ref{thm:lai_regression} is valid for all the $\mathcal{G}_{t-1}$-measurable covariate processes $\{z_{t}\}_{t \geq 0}$.
+For the switched least squares system identification if we take $\mathcal{G}_{t}$ to be equal to $\mathcal{F}_{t}$ and verify conditions (S1) and (S2) in Theorem~\ref{thm:lai_regression}, then we can use Theorem~\ref{thm:lai_regression} to establish its strong consistency and rate of convergence.
 As mentioned earlier in Remark~\ref{rem:covraiates}, the empirical covariances are coupled across different components due to the system dynamics.
-For this reason, establishing (C1) and (C2) is non-trivial.
-In the next section, we establish properties of the system that enable us to prove (C1) and (C2) for the switched least squares system identification.